 HAWKe for the rescue for Drivers and Operators

 The comfort of use for drivers must go hand in hand with the appropriate functionalities available to operators so that they can easily and effectively handle everything.
 PayBERT gives them the ability to control and regulate energy prices and fees for occupying parking spot without an active charging session.
 As a result, the CPO can adjust prices to the current needs of its business any time.
 PayBERT can also automatically settle payments and invoice drivers on behalf of the CPO.
 The data necessary for this can be entered by the driver in a convenient way using the charger screen or his own phone, after scanning a QR code unique for each session.

 Below you can see a footage from Solar Butterfly team visit to WILLBERT R&D Lab in July 2022.
 They tested PayBERT system and super-charged their Teslas noticing the simplicity of the whole user experience.
 Solar Butterfly is solar powered mobile house driving around the World to raise climate change awareness.

-On top of PayBERT, HAWKe offers two additional modules to Charging Point Operators.
+On top of PayBERT, HAWKe offers three additional modules to Charging Point Operators.
 BizBERT is a tool that allows measuring and analyzing the business results of chargers and the entire network.
 TechBERT is an in-depth technical monitoring system that ensures that the devices are always available.
 This module can be used by the maintenance partner.
+AdBERT gives an opportunity to use charger's screens as an advertising space.
+Connected with an easy-to-use Content Management System can improve marketing efforts of one's brand.
 More about the HAWKe in the next posts.